juanllavero/Seerial/README.md

 - m2ts

 ## Installation
-Portable versions exist for Windows, Linux and MacOS.
+Portable versions exist for Windows and Linux.

 ### Requirements
 This software is required in order for the application to run.

-- Java 8.
+- JavaFX 22 or newer.
 - Python 3.
 - Python Pytube (pip install pytube).